-- Requiring DWSS to request updated contact information at all points of contact. - o The MCOs & DBA are also conducting this activity concurrently. - Created a dedicated unit to process contact information changes, known as the Returned Mail Unit (RMU). - Conducting ongoing outreach campaigns to relay the importance of sharing updated contact information with DWSS. - Engaging with managed care organization and Nevada Health Link to improve the process by which they communicate updated beneficiary contact information. - Members are being polled to gauge their knowledge of the renewals, to inform them of the steps they need to take at renewal and the importance of updating contact information.
-As part of the poll, contact information is also being collected, if applicable. - Adding key messaging to state websites reminding consumers to update their contact information. - Working with the State Mailroom to obtain address changes through the United States Postal Service (USPS) National Change of Address (NCOA).
+- Requiring DWSS to request updated contact information at all points of contact. - o The MCOs & DBA are also conducting this activity concurrently. - Created a dedicated unit to process contact information changes, known as the Returned Mail Unit (RMU). - Conducting ongoing outreach campaigns to relay the importance of sharing updated contact information with DWSS. - Engaging with managed care organizations and Nevada Health Link to improve the process by which they communicate updated beneficiary contact information. - Members are being polled to gauge their knowledge of the renewals, to inform them of the steps they need to take at renewal and the importance of updating contact information.
+As part of the poll, contact information is also being collected, if applicable. - Adding key messaging to state websites reminding consumers to update their contact information. - Working with the State Mailroom to obtain address changes through the United States Postal Service (USPS) National Change of Address (NCOA). - o The RMU is taking proactive steps to ensure contact information is updated before renewals are initiated,